U.S. Car Theft Prevention Guide

 Passive Car Alarms

 Passive car alarms engage when you turn off your car and lock it.
 You don’t have to manually arm the alarm system itself.
-These alarms are great for people who are prone to forget that they need to push a second button on their keychain fob in order to arm their device.
-These types of car alarms typically alert you to an attempted theft via a blaring loud (120db+) siren, beeping, or another alarm sound.
+These are great for people who are prone to forget that they need to push a second button on their keychain fob in order to arm their device.
+Passive alarms typically alert you to an attempted theft via a blaring loud (120db+) siren, beeping, or another alarm sound.

 Active Car Alarms

 They’re just the opposite of passive car alarms.
 Once you turn off and lock your vehicle, you’ll need to push another button to arm the alarm.
-This type of alarm works great for drivers who need that extra step to either remind them to arm their car alarm or confirm that their alarm is armed.
+This option works great for drivers who need that extra step to either remind them to arm their car alarm or confirm that it is armed.
 These alarms also utilize an incredibly loud alarm sound.

 Silent Car Alarms

 Some areas prohibit car alarms that make noise and are disruptive to neighbors.
 If you live in one of those areas, a silent car alarm may be for you.
-When someone attempts to break into your car, the alarm in the car sends a signal to a wireless device or your mobile phone to alert you.
+When someone attempts to break into your car, a signal is sent to a wireless device or your mobile phone to alert you.
 This increases the odds you (or ideally, the police) can catch the burglar.
 It’s also easier on your neighbors and is less disruptive when you have a false alarm.

 It’s best to avoid these types of car alarms.
 They are old technology now and many car thieves are familiar enough to disable them without much hassle.
 They are also excessively sensitive alarm systems and are likely to trigger a high number of false alarms (much to the dismay of your neighbors).
 These are the alarms you hear in the grocery store parking lot going off all the time because someone bumped into them while putting groceries into their own car.